thatericchen/instagram-clone/README.md

 ## Updates
 * Fixed internal server error bug when users try to sign into their Google account
 * Changed modal component design
-* Adjusted responsive UI design by collapsing suggestions component and centering posts component in medium-sized or smaller screens
+* Adjusted responsive UI design by collapsing suggestions component and resizing posts component in medium-sized or smaller screens

 ## Problems
 These are the current problems being considered for improvement or addition to the program.
 The following issues/solutions are in no particular order.